mrdoob/three.js/editor/docs/Implementing additional commands for undo-redo.md

 CmdXXX = function () {

-	Cmd.call( this );					// Call default constructor
+	Cmd.call( this ); // Required: Call default constructor

-	this.type = 'CmdXXX';				// has to match the object-name!
-	this.name = 'Set/Do/Update XXX'; 	// description of the command, used in Sidebar.History
+	this.type = 'CmdXXX';            // Required: has to match the object-name! this.name = 'Set/Do/Update XXX'; // Required: description of the command, used in Sidebar.History

 	// TODO: store all the relevant information needed to
 	// restore the old and the new state